voramehul9912/wa-voice-call-recorder/README.md

     4. adb
     5. zip

-# What you need build from this project to record the whatsapp voice call from this project
+# What you need to build from this project to record the whatsapp voice call
   1. An executable named agent-mcs for your Android device (see the steps below for building instructions)
   2. A Magisk module named agent-mcs.zip containing two executables, first agent-mcs and second frida-server (see the steps below for building instructions)